 How does VCE set its rates?

 VCE electricity rates are set through a transparent public process.
 Members of the public are encouraged to participate in publicly noticed monthly meetings of VCE’s board of directors for each step of the process.
-Currently, VCE matches PG&E’s rates, resulting in no extra cost to its customers.
+VCE’s rates are competitive with PG&E’s rates.

 How can VCE offer competitive rates?

 Community Choice Aggregator programs like VCE are powerful precisely because they support clean energy market competition.
 VCE buys electricity through a bidding process that encourages private energy companies to compete to provide clean, renewable power.
-Without shareholders, there are no dividends to pay, so even with the added exit fees charged by PG&E, VCE’s rates remain competitive.
+Without shareholders, there are no dividends to pay, so even with the added above-market power costs charged by PG&E, VCE’s rates remain competitive.

 Will I still receive my CARE, FERA, or Medical Baseline discounts with VCE?

 Yes.
-If you receive a low-income or medical discount on your electricity bill through PG&E’s CARE, FERA or Medical Baseline Allowance programs, that discount will continue to apply as a VCE customer.
+If you receive a low-income or medical discount on your electricity bill through the State of California’s CARE, FERA or Medical Baseline Allowance programs, that discount will continue to apply as a VCE customer.